 The profit margin ratio is used to determine how profits are generated from sales revenue.
-Basically, the stock profit margins show the degree to which a company makes money and how profitable is.
-For example, if a company reports a profit margin of 40% during the last quarter, it means that has generated $0.4 net profit for each dollar of sales generated.
+Basically, the stock profit margins show the degree to which a company makes money and how profitable it is.
+For example, if a company reports a profit margin of 40% during the last quarter, it means that it has generated $0.4 net profit for each dollar of sales generated.

 Profit Margin = Net Income / Sales Revenue